 Consistent practice attendance will play a key role in your child's success at every level of the Davis program.
 Each group in the Aquadart program is offered a practice schedule that is appropriate for the age, and skill level of the swimmers in the group.
-If you want to get the most out of the program and maximize your child's opportunity to improve, attendance at every practice offered is ideal.
-With that said, the DART coaching staff has provided some guidelines for each training group within Swim Groups section of the website for those swimmers who are unable to attend 100% of the practices due to other activities or commitments.
+If you want to get the most out of the program and maximize your child's opportunity to improve, consistent attendance at practice is ideal.
+The DART coaching staff has provided some guidelines for each training group within Swim Groups section of the website for those swimmers who are unable to attend 100% of the practices due to other activities or commitments.

 What about burnout?
 Will practicing every day cause my child to burnout?